vishandi/tp/docs/DeveloperGuide.md

 #### Design Considerations
 ##### viewedPerson as FilteredList or a Person.
+**Aspect: Should viewedPerson be a FilteredList of a Person?**
 * **Alternative 1 (current choice):** viewedPerson as a FilteredList
     * Pros: Easier to implement, easier to develop if in the future we want to display more than one Person.
     * Cons: Not intuitive since now the viewSchedule command only support viewing one Person.
 * **Alternative 2:** viewedPerson as a Person
     * Pros: More intuitive because it **is** the displayed Person's Schedule we are interested in.
     * Cons: Can only view one Person at any time, need to change the implementation when developer wants to display more than one Person.

-##### Displayed Attributes upon calling viewSchedule
+**Aspect: What attributes should be displayed in the right panel upon calling viewSchedule?**
-* **Alternative 1 (current choice):** Display required attributes like Name, Phone, and Schedule; No Schedule on Person List
+* **Alternative 1 (current choice):** Displays Name, Tags, and Schedule; No Schedule on Person List
     * Pros: Cleaner look of Person List, can display more detailed version of Events.
     * Cons: User doesn't know if a particular Person in the Person List has any Schedule or not.
 * **Alternative 2:** All attributes of a Person both on Schedule and Person List
     * Pros: More detailed version of a Person, so the user doesn't need to look in both panels to get all the information of a Person.
     * Cons: Person List display only fits a few Persons at a time.

-### FindCommonTiming feature
+### Find Common Timing Feature
-This section details how the  'findCommonTiming' command is implemented.
-This command allows the user to get the common free timings of contacts who share the same tag.
+Find Common Timing feature allows the user to get the common free timings of contacts who share the same tag at a specified date.
 The timings that the contacts are free at the specified date will be displayed.

 #### Implementation
-'FindCommonTimingParser', 'FindCommonTimingCommand' and 'IsTagInPersonPredicate' classes are involved in the execution of the 'findCommonTiming' command.
+`FindCommonTimingParser`, `FindCommonTimingCommand` and `IsTagInPersonPredicate` classes are involved in the execution of the `findCommonTiming` command.

+The parsing of findCommonTiming command is handled by the following classes:
+* `AddressBookParser`
+    * Checks that the user input contains the FindCommonTimingCommand.COMMAND_WORD and calls `FindCommonTimingParser#parse()`
+* `FindCommonTimingParser`
-The 'parse' method inside the 'FindCommandTimingParser' receives the user input and extracts the required arguments.
+    * Parses the user input to extract the required arguments.
-It then creates a new 'IsTagInPersonPredicate' object that will help check if contacts in the address book have the tag that the user has inputted.
+    * Creates a new `IsTagInPersonPredicate` object that will help check if contacts in the address book have the tag that the user has inputted.
+    * Returns a `FindCommonTimingCommand` to be executed by the `LogicManager`.

 Given below is an example usage scenario and explanation on how the 'findCommonTiming' command behaves at each step.